SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units.md

 ### features

-distinctive feature = phonemic feature semantic feature = ambiguous between semic and sememic feature grammatical feature = ambiguous between grammic and grammemic feature
+distinctive feature = phonemic feature TODO: no, distinctive feature has to do with being distinctive, also create non-distinctive feature semantic feature = ambiguous between semic and sememic feature grammatical feature = ambiguous between grammic and grammemic feature